Horse Camp

 Feather River Ranger District: (530) 534-6500

-Reservations for Horse Campground
+Reservations for Horse Camp

 Booking Window: from 4 days up to 6 months in advance of arrival